TheFishNextDoor/Tasks/README.md

     - Location: The location of the entity
     - Entity: The entity sheared
     - Item: The item used
-    - Block: The block at the entities location
     - Amount: 1

 ### TAME_ENTITY